GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music

 \section{Dataset Survey}

 We introduce several piano MIDI datasets as follows.
-Piano-midi.de \citep{pianomidide} is a dataset of classical piano solo pieces.
-The author of piano-midi.de entered all notes using a MIDI sequencer.
-There are 571 pieces composed by 26 composers with a total duration of 36.7 hours of MIDI files in this dataset till Feb.
+The Piano-midi.de dataset \citep{pianomidide} contains classical solo piano works entered by a MIDI sequencer.
+Piano-midi.de contains 571 works composed by 26 composers with a total duration of 36.7 hours till Feb.
 2020.
-The classical archives \citep{classicalarchives} is a site containing a large number of MIDI files of classical music, including both piano and non piano pieces.
+The classical archives collection \citep{classicalarchives} contains a large number of MIDI files of classical music, including both piano and non-piano works.
 There are 133 composers with a total duration of 46.3 hours of MIDI files in this dataset.
-Kunstderfuge \citep{kunstderfuge} is a large dataset containing piano solo and non piano solo works of 598 composers.
-All of the piano-midi.de, classical archive and Kunstderfuge datasets are entered using a MIDI sequencer, and are not real performances.
-The MAPS dataset \citep{emiya2010maps} used MIDI files from Piano-midi.de to render real recordings by playing back the MIDI files on a Yamaha Disklavier or using software synthesizers.
-The MAESTRO \citep{hawthorne2018enabling} dataset contains over 200 hours of fine alignment MIDI files and audio recordings.
+The KernScores dataset \citep{sapp2005online} contains classical music with a Humdrum format and is obtained by an optical music recognition system.
+The Kunstderfuge dataset \citep{kunstderfuge} contains solo piano and non-solo piano works of 598 composers.
+All of the piano-midi.de, classical archives, and Kunstderfuge datasets are entered using a MIDI sequencer and are not played by pianists.

+The MAPS dataset \citep{emiya2010maps} used MIDI files from Piano-midi.de to render real recordings by playing back the MIDI files on a Yamaha Disklavier.
+The MAESTRO dataset \citep{hawthorne2018enabling} contains over 200 hours of fine alignment MIDI files and audio recordings.
 In MAESTRO, virtuoso pianists performed on Yamaha Disklaviers with an integrated MIDI capture system.
-MAESTRO contains pieces from 62 composers.
-There are several duplicated pieces in MESTRO.
-For example, Scherzo No. 2 in B-flat Minor, Op.
-31 composed by Chopin has been played 11 times.
-We manually remove the duplicated pieces when counting the number and duration of works.
-Table \ref{table:dataset_survey} shows the number of composers, the number of unique pieces, total durations and data types of different datasets.
-Data types include sequenced (Seq.)
-MIDI files, which are manually input MIDI files, and performance (Perf.)
-MIDI files from real performances.
-There are other MIDI datasets including the Lakh dataset \citep{raffel2016learning}, the Bach Doodle dataset \citep{bachdoodle2019}, the Bach Chorales dataset \citep{conklin1995multiple}, the URMP dataset \citep{li2018creating} and the Bach10 dataset \citep{duan2010multiple}.
-Google has collected 10,000 hours of piano recordings for music generation \citep{huang2018music}, while the dataset is not public available.
+MAESTRO contains music works from 62 composers.
+There are several duplicated works in MAESTRO.
+For example, there are 11 versions of \textit{Scherzo No. 2 in B-flat Minor, Op.
+31} composed by Chopin.
+All duplicated works are removed when calculating the number and duration of works.